agilepro/epiconsciousness/docs/Religion/Apologetics/intelligent-design.md

 More sophisticated minds appreciate the sheer beauty of a system that in the process of simply interaction with itself, produces amazingly varying forms of life.
 But to be honest, it is more work.

+## Nature does not need intelligence

+Why do creationists believe "intelligence" is needed?

+It is because things that humans make require some sort of intelligence -- that is how humans create.
+All of your day-to-day household artifacts are created in this manner.

+Walk into nature you find a completely different story.
+A tree does not need intelligence to grow larger: it grows all on it's own.
+A river does not need intelligence to cut a river valley, it does it all on its own.
+Bacterium do not need intelligence to consume rotting meat, they do it all on its own.
+A virus does not need intelligence to form a more deadly strain, it does it all on its own.
+I storm does not need intelligence to form out of nothing, it does it all on its own.

+Nothing in nature needs intelligence.
+Creationists just think it does because their household goods are created that way.

 ## Resources

 * [Why Not Intelligent Design?](https://www.truthfulorigins.info/post/question-4-christianity-sample) Jon Peters, Dec 5, 2022